-Settings: CCLK, RDB K (usei supplied) Default: CCLK
+Settings: CCLK, RDBK (user supplied) Default: CCLK

-The rdclk.I pin can be connected to any user net or to the CCLK I/O pin.
+The rdclk.l pin can be connected to any user net or to the CCLK I/O pin.
 With this option, the user can choose between the alternatives.

-MakeBits features an option used to create a "logic allocation" file (<design\name>.LL) that contains information on which bit in the Readback bitstream corresponds to which signal in the design.
+MakeBits features an option used to create a "logic allocation" file (<design_name>.LL) that contains information on which bit in the Readback bitstream corresponds to which signal in the design.
 This ASCII mask file indicates the offset from the beginning of the Readback bitstream, the frame number, the offset within a frame, and names of user signals in the Readback bitstream.
 Figure 8 shows an example.